 Research organisations are subject to a wide range of legislative requirements, depending on the organisation’s specific activities.
 They are expected to know which laws apply to them and to have measures in place to ensure compliance with those laws.

-Legislation as it affects research in New Zealand

 Legislation as it affects research in New Zealand looks at the most common legislative frameworks affecting research in New Zealand.
 The module covers the essential elements that a research manager needs to know about legislation as well as the types of legislation, jurisdictional issues, understanding legislation and the legal status of research institutions.
 The module includes specific mention of the Treaty of Waitangi in legislation.

 It also covers general legislative obligations in research as well as research specific and project specific legislation.
-Case studies and group work during the presentation enable participants to discuss their own legislative issues in research management.
+Independant exercises are also included in the online module.

 Key learning outcomes